jtchang/MPFI_IC/docs/cookbook.rst

 Notice that one of the attributes is call `_reg_module`.
 This is the module that will be used to perform image registration with this object.
 Currently b :mod:`fleappy` uses `OpenCV`_ template matching (`cv2.matchTemplate`) by default which is contained in :mod:`imgregistration.templatematching`.

-Next we'll give a directory that contains as series of .tif files to align that starts with some basename (e.g. 'myAwesomeImages_1.tif', 'myAwesomeImages_2.tif', etc.).
+Next we'll give a directory that contains as series of .tif files to align that starts with some file-base-name (e.g. 'myAwesomeImages_1.tif', 'myAwesomeImages_2.tif', etc.).
 In the provided sample data you will need to provide the full file path to the folder 'SampleData'.
 The basename for the example data is 't00001'.

 .. code-block:: python